plantnet/GeoLifeCLEF/README.md

 non-expert nature observers.
 Last but not least, it might serve educational purposes thanks to biodiversity discovery applications providing functionalities such as contextualized educational pathways.

+The rest of this documents presents (1) the data, (2) the python code and the (3) R code.

+## 1. Data

+## 2. Python3
 The file ```environmental_raster_glc.py``` provides to the participant of the GLC19 challenge a mean to extract environmental patches or vectors given the provided rasters.
-It enables online extraction as well as the dataset construction on disk.
-## Python3
+Providing a set of input rasters, it enables the online (in memory) extraction of environmental patches at a given spatial position OR of the offline construction (on disk) of all the patches of a set of spatial positions.

 The following examples are for *python3* but the code should work with *python2*.

 The ```environmental_raster_glc.py``` follows two goals: